cambrozak/bpl001/doc/syllabus.md

 https://github.com/cambrozak/bp001

-###Course Description
+##Course Description

 The field of Robotics is at a fascinating and exciting point in its evolution.
 Robots are no longer confined to the realms of industry and research, they are rapidly becoming a part of daily life.

-This course provides Middle School students with an introduction to fundamental concepts and practical applications of robotic systems in order to inspire further study and participation in High School and College programs.
+This course provides Middle School students with an introduction to fundamental concepts and practical application of tools and techniques for building robotic systems in order to inspire further study and participation in High School and College programs.

 Hands-on laboratory exercises provide experience with